 Do You Have a Vision and a Plan?

-Do you have a digital marketing plan?
-Make sure that your digital marketing goals are aligned with general marketing goals, your business objectives, and your organization’s strategic objectives.
+Digital Marketing Plan – Make sure that your digital marketing goals are aligned with general marketing goals, your business objectives, and your organization’s strategic objectives.

-Have you defined a timeline?
-Defining a timeline will help you visualize your expectations over time.
+Timeline – Defining a timeline will help you visualize your expectations over time.
 Lining up your plan and adjusting it to be realistic and achievable will allow you to prepare better.

 Do You Know Your Customer?

-Have you identified personas?
-To leverage personalization you must first get to know who your visitors are.
+Personas – To leverage personalization you must first get to know who your visitors are.
 Knowing the who, what, when, where, why, and how is the first step to designing your personalization scenarios.

-Do you have personalization hypotheses?
-You need plans and ideas about the marketing messages, assets and offers that will move each unique prospect to the next stage of the relationship.
+Personalization Hypotheses – You need plans and ideas about the marketing messages, assets and offers that will move each unique prospect to the next stage of the relationship.

 Do You Think of Value Over Volume?

-How do you measure success?
-Traditional analytics are driven by volume: number of total visits and repeat visits, total length of visits, number of downloads and so on.
+Success Measuring – Traditional analytics are driven by volume: number of total visits and repeat visits, total length of visits, number of downloads and so on.
 But to use the Sitecore Experience Platform effectively, you’ll need to start thinking about value per visit.
 As a paradigm shift in evaluating marketing success, value per visit has been proven by Sitecore and other sophisticated web analytics to be a reliable proxy for digital marketing ROI.

-Can you briefly describe your digital marketing processes?
-Sitecore’s marketing features will support the implementation of your web optimization strategies, but it is your duty to make the process optimal.
+Digital Marketing Processes – Sitecore’s marketing features will support the implementation of your web optimization strategies, but it is your duty to make the process optimal.
 Your team must continuously generate hypotheses on how to improve your website towards achieving marketing goals and KPIs, implement them, analyze the resulting analytics, make changes and refinements, and iterate.
 The key to success lies in completing the cycle and starting over every time, while adapting and evolving to better meet your visitors’ expectations.

 Sitecore requires a robust and high-performance solution architecture to support the marketing capabilities of the platform.
 Before implementing marketing features, you must determine your “technical readiness” by evaluating your infrastructure, solution architecture, customizations, and integrations with modules and third-party software.